-The 2011-12 was WVU’s most productive under the current coaching staff as the women placed 26th at the 2012 NCAA Championships.
-Rachael Burnett, Kata Fodor, Mandie Nugent and Danielle Smith earned All-America Honorable Mention honors as part of the 16th-place 800 free relay team.
-Burnett earned the honor twice more, finishing 14th in the 500 free and 11th in the 1,650 freestyle.
+The 2011–2012 season was highlighted by the women’s squad finishing 26th at the 2012 NCAA Championships.
+Burnett, Nugent, Katas Fodor, and Danielle Smith earned Honorable Mention All-America honors as part of the 16th-place 800 freestyle relay team.
+Burnett earned the recognition twice more, finishing 14th in the 500 free and 11th in the 1,650 freestyle.
 At that same championship meet, teammate Nugent finished ninth in the 200 butterfly, also earning Honorable Mention All-American.

-At the 2012 Big East Championship earlier that season, the women’s team took third place and the men finished in fourth place as 15 members of the squad earned All-Big East honors.
-Burnett and Nugent led the women with seven top three finishes, while Taylor Camp had three for the men.
+At the 2012 Big East Championship earlier that season, the women’s team took third place and the men finished fourth, as 15 members of the squad earned All-Big East honors.
+Burnett and Nugent led the women with seven top-three finishes, while Taylor Camp had three for the men.
 Burnett was named the Big East Women’s Most Outstanding Swimmer, and Nugent qualified for the NCAA Championships meet.

-Dennis put together a stellar career at Western Illinois, where he earned a degree in exercise science/biomechanics in 2000.
-He was part of a six-time conference champion program.
-He swam the 100 back, 200 backstroke, 100 butterfly, 1,650 free, 400 individual medley, and also diving two seasons.
+Dennis put together an impressive undergraduate career at Western Illinois, where he earned a degree in exercise science/biomechanics in 2000.
+He was part of a six-time conference championship program, swimming the 100 back, 200 backstroke, 100 butterfly, 1,650 free, 400 individual medley, and also diving two seasons.
 Under Hall of Fame Coach Jerry Champer, Dennis was an eight-time all-conference swimmer.

-Dennis and his wife, Hillary, reside in Morgantown.
+Dennis and his wife, Hillary, have two sons, Jameson and Hudson.